kashav/fsql/README.md

 #### TODO

-  - [ ] **Bug**: Selecting from a directory and it's subdirectory results in duplicates and malformed output.
   - [ ] **Bug**: Exclude skips files with similar names (e.g. excluding `.git` results in `.gitignore` not being listed).
   - [ ] Add unit tests (test files are empty right now).
   - [ ] Add support for regex in string comparisons (e.g. `...
 ENDSWITH jsx?`).